Dispersal density estimation across scales: Introduction

 \subsubsection{Example 4: Estimating diffusivity based on counting occupation numbers of particles}

 In a suspension of particles in a fluid, a Poissonian number of particles is recorded as they enter a fixed domain $\mathcal A$ and likewise when they leave $\mathcal A$.
-Applications in fluctuation spectroscopy enables one to infer the diffusivity (or other parameters) from such counting data, assuming that the particles have velocity $(V_t)_{t \geq 0}$ with random dynamics governed by a diffusion process
+Applications in fluctuation spectroscopy enables one to infer the diffusivity (or other parameters) from such counting data, assuming that the particles have velocity $(V_t)_{t \ge 0}$ with random dynamics governed by a diffusion process

-where $(W_t)_{t \geq 0}$ is a Wiener process and $\beta >0$ is a thermal relaxation parameter.
+where $(W_t)_{t \ge 0}$ is a Wiener process and $\beta >0$ is a thermal relaxation parameter.
 There exist explicit formulae that relate the sojourn time of a particle within $\mathcal A$ and the diffusivity $D$, when the process is at equilibrium, see in particular \citet{binghamDunham1997}.
 We thus have a typical dispersal inference problem, where the dispersal density corresponds here to the sojourn time of the particles.
+See also the recent paper by \citet{goldenshlugerJacobovic2021}.